spatie/laravel-event-sourcing/docs/advanced-usage/using-your-own-event-storage-model.md

 ---
-title: Using your own event storage repository
+title: Using your own event storage model
 weight: 6
 ---